-RISE is a summer student exchange programme for undergraduate students in the chemical sciences, who will have completed the equivalent of two or three full years of study as of the end of the school year in which they apply.
+RISE is a summer exchange program for undergraduate students in the 2nd or 3rd year of an Honours program in the chemical sciences at one of the 19 Canadian universities participating in the program.
 Successful applicants will be awarded summer employment in the research group of a RISE group member at one of the participating institutions (not their own), and a small travel allowance.
-Universities with Coop programmes normally recognise the RISE summer placement as the equivalent of a Coop work term.
+Universities with Coop programs normally recognize the RISE summer placement as the equivalent of a Coop work term.

 The RISE Group

 |Professor Kim Baines (Western University, London ON): Mechanistic chemistry of unsaturated main group compounds, particularly those of silicon and germanium.
 Development and application of cyclopropyl-based mechanistic probes. (not participating in 2018-19)|

 |Professor Cornelia Bohne (University of Victoria, Victoria BC): Supramolecular dynamics, kinetics, photophysics, photochemistry, cyclodextrin, bile salt aggregates, DNA, proteins. (not participating in 2018-19)|